Skip to main content

 Studies have indicated that weekly drawings for small prizes, like gift cards, can motivate participants to show up.
 You could even consider drawings for larger prizes for any member who’s had a long attendance streak, and reset their record to zero if they miss a week.

 For that matter, why not reward everyone for attendance?
-Arrange for a small prize for each individual, or fun activity for the group, if the group has perfect attendance for a certain number of weeks.
+Arrange for a small prize for each individual, or a fun activity for the group, if the group has perfect attendance for a certain number of weeks.

 Valant EHR takes the work out of scheduling, documenting, and billing for group therapy so you can put your focus back where it belongs: on the patients.
 Our solutions solve the unique challenges of managing group records.
 Simply create an enrollment list for a cohort and manage all group logistics from there.
 Easily take attendance, write one set of meeting notes that populates to each patient’s progress note, send appointment reminders to all members with one action, and auto-bill for every person marked present at a given meeting.
-Valant’s telehealth solution supports group therapy by allowing multiple patients to join a call and giving the clinician control over participants’ microphones, cameras, and view options.

 Contact Valant today to learn more about how we can help you increase group therapy attendance and engagement.